dennislee22/ray-xgboost/README.md

 rzsr3vyehkxe53nu   5/5     Running   0          5m9s   10.42.1.214   ecs-w-03.dlee5.cldr.example   <none>           <none>
 ```

-## Step 2: Train the Model with CSV Dataset
+## Step 2: Train the Model with the CSV Dataset
 1. Run `ray.data` to ReadCSV the dataset input and split the dataset into training, validation and test portions.
 2. Use `pandas` to create feature engineering dataFrame based on the csv dataset.
 3. Run `ray.data` to perform feature engineering.